OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/EndPointDLP_preview/readme.md

 ---

-# Ingesting Office 365 DLP events to Sentinel
+# Ingesting Office 365 and Endpoint DLP events to Sentinel

 By clicking deploy above you will deploy an Azure Function App with the functions needed to run this project.
 You will have to copy the code manually to the functions.
 The reason being that we want you to manage the code distribution yourself.